-When it comes to a good website, success is synonymous to its aesthetic, features, functionality, contents, and mostimportantly – its loading speed.
+When it comes to a good website, success is synonymous with its aesthetic, features, functionality, contents, and most importantly – its loading speed.
 It’s the overall traffic of a website, which mainly matters in deciding whether or not it will stay infallible in the long run.
-Gone are the days, when a website’s user-engagementwas solely dependent on its catchy visual.
+Gone are the days, when a website’s user engagement was solely dependent on its catchy visual.
 The millennial audiences love coming back to those websites that don’t take too long to load.
 Hence, no matter how big a brand is, it’s mandatory for every company to have well-furbished and fast-loading websites.

 Imagine yourself staring at a website, which is taking ‘all the time in the world.’
-Even if it belongs to your favourite brand, you would end up abandoning it right away!
-If you don’t want your own website to pay such hefty price, then remove as many plugins as possible.
-Plugins are usually used to ensure a seamless integration between a website and the transforming visual element.
+Even if it belongs to your favorite brand, you would end up abandoning it right away!
+If you don’t want your own website to pay such a hefty price, then remove as many plugins as possible.
+Plugins are usually used to ensure seamless integration between a website and the transforming visual element.
 The more plugins, the slower the website is.
 Let only the premium plugins stay on your site.
 Bid adieu to the less important ones.

 Transforming the structure of a website is simply unavoidable.
 This means that the URLs of your web page will change automatically.
-Redirect all the clicks from an old URL with the newer one so that your visitors don’t get confused with many other URLs.
+Redirect all the clicks from an old URL with the newer ones so that your visitors don’t get confused with many other URLs.
 The 301 redirects always ensure that the old URL works smoothly even though it does not exist technically.
 This may slow down the loading time of a web page as this process produces links in a chain, which your browser should pass through to land on your new URL.

 A website brimming with larger files containing video clips or images is more susceptible to slow loading.
 A website’s loading time reaches another height when a shared server is used to host the images and video clips.
 This issue could be solved by sharing the video or image files on any external hosting platform like Vimeo, YouTube, and the likes.
 Subsequently, these files can be embedded on a website along with a less complex code, thus boosting the loading speed of a website.

-Always remember that the loading speed of a website can impact your user-experience, search ranking, and conversion.
+Always remember that the loading speed of a website can impact your user experience, search ranking, and conversion.
 You must explore the above-mentioned strategies to shoot up your website’s loading speed, thus adding to your brand growth to newer heights of success.